University of Arizona: Rivalries

 A strong athletic rivalry exists between the University of Arizona and Arizona State University in Tempe, Arizona.
 The University of Arizona leads the all-time record against Arizona State University in men's basketball (149–83), as well as in football (49–42–1).
-The football rivalry game between the schools is known as "The Duel in the Desert."
+The football rivalry game between the schools is known as "The Duel in the Desert".
 The trophy awarded after each game is the Territorial Cup.
-Rivalries have also been created with other Pac-12 teams, especially University of California, Los Angeles which has provided a worthy softball rival and was Arizona's main basketball rival in the early and mid-1990s.
+Rivalries have also been created with other Pac-12 teams, especially the University of California, Los Angeles which has proved to be a worthy softball rival and was Arizona's main basketball rival for most of 1990s.

 Mascot

 The university's mascots are a pair of anthropomorphized wildcats named Wilbur and Wilma.
-The identities of Wilbur and Wilma are kept secret through the year as the mascots appear only in costume.
+The human figures behind Wilbur and Wilma are kept secret through the year as the mascots appear only in costume.
 In 1986, Wilbur married his longtime wildcat girlfriend, Wilma.
 Together, Wilbur and Wilma appear along with the cheerleading squad at most Wildcat sporting events.
 Arizona's first mascot was a real desert bobcat named "Rufus Arizona", introduced in 1915.

-Wilbur was originally created by Bob White as a cartoon character in the university's humor magazine, Kitty Kat.
-From 1915 through the 1950s the school mascot was a live bobcat, a species known locally as a wildcat.
-This succession of live mascots were known by the common name of Rufus Arizona, originally named after Rufus von Kleinsmid, president of the university from 1914 to 1921.
-1959 marked the creation of the first incarnated Wilbur, when University student John Paquette and his roommate, Dick Heller, came up with idea of creating a costume for a student to wear.
-Ed Stuckenhoff was chosen to wear the costume at the homecoming game in 1959 against Texas Tech and since then it has become a long-standing tradition.
-Wilbur celebrated his 50th birthday in November 2009.

 Fight song

-In 1952 Jack K. Lee, an applicant for the UA's band directorship, departed Tucson by air following an interview with UA administration.
-From his airplane window, Lee observed the huge letters on the roof of the UA gymnasium reading "BEAR DOWN."
-Inspired, Lee scribbled down the music and lyrics to an up-tempo song.
-By the time his plane landed, he had virtually finished it.
-A few weeks later Lee was named the UA band director, and in September 1952, the UA band performed "Bear Down, Arizona!" in public for the first time.
-Soon thereafter, "Bear Down, Arizona!" became accepted as UA's fight song (Bear Down).
+"Fight!
+Wildcats!
+Fight!" is the official fight song of the UA.
+While "Bear Down, Arizona!" is the more recognizable fight song attributed to the university, it was written 23 years after "Fight!" and is now described as the official motto of the Arizona Wildcats.

+In 1952 Jack K. Lee, the new director of the UA's band, saw the words "BEAR DOWN" written on the university's gymnasium and was inspired to create the music and lyrics for a fight song by that name.
+The UA fans were delighted when the song was played during athletic events, and "Bear Down, Arizona!" became accepted as the unofficial fight song.